 Education

-The Importance of Rhyme in Children’s Poetry
+The Importance Of Rhyme In Children’s Poetry

 The best poetry says something that lasts.
 It leaves a footprint deep in the earth of what it means to be human.

 Rhythms in poetry or lullabies amuse and pacify the child.
 Iona and Peter Opie are the scholars who showed in their studies that the children are highly attracted by the rhythms and that is what they exactly demand in poetries for them.
-Sometimes, the rhythm and the music of the poetries develop physical movement in the children, such as bumping of toddlers up and down. .
+Sometimes, the rhythm and the music of the poetries develop physical movement in the children, such as bumping toddlers up and down.
 The poetry is the expression of love, enhanced by the repetition of the rhythmic words.
 The child in the womb enjoys the heartbeat of mothers, after birth he enjoys the lullabies of his mother, as he grows he enjoys the poetry rhythm, and finally at 7 or 8 years, the child enter into the domain of the playground rhymes.
-This shows that the rhythm play a very effective role in the life of the children.
+This shows that the rhythm plays a very effective role in the lives of the children.

 “Children imbibe poetry from people who bring to it some ease and passion … young people can be bold readers of rich and demanding poetry – and writers of it too – when they come to it as participants, rather than as passive consumers.”